damfle/helm-charts/cgit/README.md

-# MiniGit Helm Chart
+# cGit Helm Chart

+## ⚠️ Deprecation Notice

+**This helm chart is deprecated and is no longer actively maintained.**

-A Helm chart for deploying MiniGit - a lightweight Alpine container for git hosting with nginx+cgit that provides HTTP-only git access.
+A Helm chart for deploying cGit - a lightweight Alpine container for git hosting with nginx+cgit that provides HTTP-only git access.

-This chart extends the [generic chart](../generic/README.md) to provide a ready-to-use MiniGit deployment with sensible defaults.
+This chart extends the [generic chart](../generic/README.md) to provide a ready-to-use cGit deployment with sensible defaults.

 ## Features